avosa/bloodbath-erl/README.md

     {bloodbath, "1.0.0"}
 ]}.
 ```
-After updating your dependencies, you can run `rebar3 compile` for Erlang projaect or `mix deps.get` for Elixir project to download and compile the dependencies.
+After updating your dependencies, you can run `rebar3 compile` for Erlang project or `mix deps.get` for Elixir project to download and compile the dependencies.

 ## Usage